CenturyLinkCloud/PublicKB/Backup/simple-backup-service-faqs.md

 **Q: Does SBS support server cloning?**

 A: No, currently SBS does not support cloning.
 If the agent is installed on a server and the server is cloned there can be data continuity issues between the backups of the source and cloned server.
-If a server is going to be cloned, the SBS agent must be [uninstalled] (./removing-simple-backup-service.md) first, and the agent properly installed on all servers needed after they are cloned.
+If a server is going to be cloned, the SBS agent must be [uninstalled](./removing-simple-backup-service.md) first, and the agent properly installed on all servers needed after they are cloned.

 ### Agent